-In December of 2010, Sasha completed her law degree, MBA, and master’s degree in Latin American studies.
-She is currently corporate counsel for a global electronics manufacturing company, volunteers as a small-claims hearing officer for Maricopa County, and in November of 2012, was elected to the Governing Board of the Madison Elementary School District in Phoenix.
-Additionally, Sasha serves on the Board of Directors for the Arizona Chapter of the Association of Corporate Counsel and is an appointed member of the Arizona Department of Education’s Teacher Certification Advisory Committee.
+In 2010, Sasha completed her law degree, MBA, and Masters in Latin American Studies.
+She is currently in-house counsel for a global manufacturing company, volunteers as a small-claims hearing officer for Maricopa County, and in 2012 was elected to the Governing Board of the Madison Elementary School District in Phoenix.
+Sasha serves on the Board of the Arizona Chapter of the Association of Corporate Counsel and also the Great Arizona Puppet Theater.

-Rodney is an attorney at Ryley Carlock & Applewhite, former town manager of Cave Creek, Arizona, and serves as a Captain in the United States Air Force’s Judge Advocate General (JAG) Reserve Corps at Davis-Monthan Air Force Base in Tucson.
-An Eagle Scout, he also serves as vice president of the Grand Canyon Council Boy Scouts of America.
-Staunch advocates for the public school system, in 2013, Sasha and Rodney worked with Arizona State Representative Jeff Dial to develop and champion the “Extraordinary Educators” license plate, which raises valuable resources for public educators across Arizona.
+Staunch advocates for the public school system, in 2013, Sasha and Rodney worked with Arizona State Senator Jeff Dial to develop and champion the “Extraordinary Educators” license plate, raising valuable resources for public educators across Arizona.

 Sasha and Rodney have a passion for education, helping children, and making their community a stronger and more sustainable place to live, work, and raise a family.
-With these goals in mind, their vision of writing children’s books, illustrated by students, to educate future generations on issues of sustainability was born.
+With these goals in mind, their vision of writing student-illustrated children’s books to educate future generations on issues of sustainability, came to life.
 Sasha and Rodney live in Phoenix with their two young daughters, Rose and Ruth.